Saghen/blink.cmp/doc/development/source-boilerplate.md

           ['end'] = { line = 0, character = 0 },
         },
       },
-      -- Or get blink.cmp to guess the range to replace for you, which may lead -- to unexpected behavior in some cases insertText = 'foo',
+      -- Or get blink.cmp to guess the range to replace for you.
+Use this only -- when inserting *exclusively* alphanumeric characters.
+Any symbols will -- trigger complicated guessing logic in blink.cmp that may not give the -- result you're expecting
+      insertText = 'foo',
       -- May be Snippet or PlainText
       insertTextFormat = vim.lsp.protocol.InsertTextFormat.PlainText,